Algebraic blindness

 This post points out that it's often difficult to tell what a function does when passed true (or false).
 The given example of the ubiquitous "filter" function is great; does true or false make you keep a list element?
 Renaming filter to "select" and/or "discard" makes the boolean clearer.

-The author points out that substituting a function that returns the Haskell Maybe type makes makes more sense in some "filter" scenarios.
+The author points out that substituting a function that returns the Haskell Maybe type makes more sense in some "filter" scenarios.

 mapMaybe :: (a -> Maybe b) -> [a] -> [b]